 Next, the degrees of the $m$-variable Laurent polynomial $P$ and $Q$ constructed by $m$-variable M-QSP are equal for each variable, as stated in the following Lemma~\ref{lem:relation-deg-P-Q}.
-This implies that it is sufficient to examine only the degree of $P$ if we need to know the degree of $P$ and $Q$.
+This implies that it is sufficient to examine only the degrees of $P$ if we need to know the degrees of $P$ and $Q$.

 \begin{lemma} Let $n$ be a non-negative integer and $P, Q \in \mathbb{C}[a_1, a_1^{-1}, \dots, a_m, a_m^{-1}]$ be $m$-variable Laurent polynomials.
 If $(P,Q)$ can be constructed by $m$-variable M-QSP in $n$ steps, then